Yellow Chili's

 Sautéing marinated chicken with onions

-• Close the pan with the lid and cook the chicken mixture for 5 to 7 minutes
+• Cover the pan with a lid and allow the chicken to cook undisturbed for 5 to 7 minutes, allowing the steam to circulate and tenderize the meat.

 chicken cooking with lid closed